jasonmccallister/vscode-dagger/README.md

 - ⚡ **Function Execution:** Run Dagger functions with validated arguments.
 Output is shown in the integrated terminal.
 - 📝 **Save as VS Code Tasks:** Convert function calls into reusable tasks.
 Automatically updates `.vscode/tasks.json`.
 - 🐚 **Dagger Shell:** Open a terminal with Dagger Shell for interactive command execution.
-- 🌐 **Expose Services:** Automatically expose services from Dagger modules to the IDE for easy access.
+- 🌐 **Expose Services:** Automatically expose services from Dagger modules for easy access (with the option to save as a VS Code Task).
-- 📤 **Export Files and Directories:** Save files and directories from Dagger modules to your local workspace.
+- 📤 **Export Files and Directories:** Save files and directories from Dagger modules to your local workspace (with the option to save as a VS Code Task).

 <video src="https://github.com/user-attachments/assets/a840ea0e-d7f2-451b-bca4-adba985b31c4"></video>